 Here are some suggestions for places to visit which are just a short drive or bus ride from Bath.

 I am Anne.
 I live in Bristol with my husband Bill our grown up daughter Angela and two cats Heidi and Tilly.
 We also have four sons two daughter in laws and two grand children.
+I am a retired nurse.
 I started this website to give more information for visitors to the South West of England and South Wales.
 I already run a blog which has become quite popular.
 The Platinum Line